Loneydrozhat/JonBot-NG/README.md

 The third and final iteration of my Zezenia Automation tool.

-JonBot, the first iteration was nothing more than key and mouse stroke automation.
-Watching the screen, and reacting to changes.
+JonBot, the first iteration, watched the pixel colors on the screen, and sent key strokes to the active game window accordingly.
+Primitive, but functional.

-JonBot2, took the original further, digging into the Zezenia clients running memory to read information directly from the client instead of watching for pixels changing colors on the screen.
-A more advanced, but cleaner version of the original.
-This version also included a functional warrior cave bot with a scripter.
-It would follow the scripted path killing monsters and looting them along the way.
-This version suffered from my lack of deep knowledge in how to access and understand an applications memory.
+JonBot 2, the sequel to the first JonBot took the original further with an attempt to add a cavebot to the application.
+While the endeavor was successful and the bot was functional, the initial setup upon use each time was not user friendly in the least.
+To this end, development on the second version was halted while I advanced my knowledge.

 JonBot-NG seeks to rectify the inadequacies of JonBot2, while at the same time providing a more advanced, more complete, and cleaner tool for the end user.
+No unwieldly setup.
+No obscure knowledge required.
+Start the game.
+Start the bot.
+Enjot.
+Nice, clean, simplistic, and most of all, functional.
+There are still areas that can be improved, but this software is designed in such a way as to facilitate ease of future development.

 ==================